wp-plugins/admin-page-framework/readme.txt

 Check out [the issues](https://github.com/michaeluno/admin-page-framework/issues?labels=enhancement&page=1&state=open) on GitHub labeled *enhancement*.

 == Changelog ==

+= 3.0.1.1 - 03/01/2014 =
+* Fixed a bug that `taxonomy` field type fields could not be properly repeated.
+* Tweaked the styling of the `taxonomy` field type fields.
+* Tweaked the styling of horizonatal alignment of th and td form elements.

 = 3.0.1 - 02/26/2014 =
 * Added the `AdminPageFramework::getOption()` method that can be used from the front-end to retrieve saved option values.